rui314/mold/README.md

 environment, you can build mold by the following commands.

 ```
-$ sudo apt-get install build-essential libstdc++-10-dev clang-10 libssl-dev zlib1g-dev cmake
+$ sudo apt-get install build-essential libstdc++-10-dev cmake clang libssl-dev zlib1g-dev libxxhash-dev libtbb-dev
 $ git clone --recursive https://github.com/rui314/mold.git
 $ cd mold
-$ make submodules
 $ make
 ```

 The last `make` command creates `mold` executable.

-You can build a statically-linked mold executable by substituting the last `make` with `make STATIC=1`.
-A statically-linked mold executable can be copied to any Linux system and run there without copying other libraries.
-This is useful if you want to use Ubuntu 20.04 only for building mold.
+If you don't have Ubuntu 20.04, or if for any reason `make` in the above commands doesn't work for you, you can use Docker to build it in a Docker environment.
+To do so, just run `./build-static.sh` in this directory.
+The script creates a Ubuntu 20.04 Docker image, install necessary tools and libraries to it and build mold as a static binary.

 ## How to use